Sharmanidhi989/curator/README.md

 # Curator

-This project is a simple attempt to create a CURD app in Ruby on Rails with React.
+This project is a simple attempt to create a CRUD app in Ruby on Rails with React.